 How WWOOF got started

-Formally called Working Weekends on Organic Farms, WWOOF came into being in Autumn 1971, in England, when a London secretary, Sue Coppard, recognised the need to provide access to the countryside for people like herself who did not otherwise have the means or the opportunity, and who were keen to support the organic movement.
+Formally called Working Weekends on Organic Farms, WWOOF came into being in Autumn 1971, in England, when a London secretary, Sue Coppard, recognised the need to provide access to the countryside for people like herself who lived in cities and did not otherwise have the means or the opportunity to live in the country, but wanted to support the organic movement.
 Her idea started with a trial working weekend, which she arranged for four people at the bio-dynamic farm at Emerson College in Sussex through a contact in the Soil Association.
 The weekend was a great success and things gathered momentum very quickly.
 Soon many more organic farmers and smallholders were willing to take people keen to work on this basis (WWOOFers).
-It seemed that many people were just desperate to get into the countryside.
-Hosts and workers made new friends and enjoyed the experience of working in common in an exchange of assistance and knowledge.
+It seemed that many people were desperate to get into the countryside.
+Hosts and workers made new friends and enjoyed the growing experience of working in common in an exchange of assistance and knowledge.

-WWOOF UK developed quickly and the organisation adapted its systems to meet the needs of WWOOFers and hosts.
+WWOOF UK developed quickly and the organisation adapted its systems to meet the needs of WWOOFers and hosts around the world.
 It was flexible and adaptable and continues to benefit greatly from enthusiastic grassroots input and feedback and offers of help from members are actively encouraged.
 All suggestions are aired and discussed and many implemented.
 WWOOF’s ethos is definitely one of constant improvement.

 Now there are autonomous WWOOF organisations in many countries who all have their own individual ways of organising themselves but basically have similar membership charges, publish a host list and newsletters.
 Hosts in countries without a national group are listed by WWOOF Independents which is run in conjunction with WWOOF UK.
 In fact the sun probably never sets on WWOOF.